 All of these astounding climate-related developments outlined above have occurred in the first quarter of 2021 and would have been unthinkable just a few years ago, so there is hope for saving our planet for our children and grandchildren.
 If we’re successful in achieving our goals to slow down Global Warming and Climate Change, we can look back to April 22, 1970, as the day it all got started.

 ECT’s team of experts are here to help business in all industries realize positive change in their business practices, carbon footprint, climate change readiness, and advocacy.
-Contact Dan Gilbert and Sanjiv Sinha to further the discussion.
+Contact Sanjiv Sinha to further the discussion.